rikdekoning/sharepoint/sp-reveal/docs/store-listing.md

 ## 📝 Long Description (Chrome & Edge)

 SP Reveal is a modern productivity extension for SharePoint Online that adds powerful tools directly into list and item forms.
-It is designed for SharePoint administrators, developers, and power users who need fast access to internal field names, item metadata, and API-ready URLs.
+It is designed for SharePoint administrators, developers, and power users who need fast access to internal field names, item metadata, and API‑ready URLs.

-With SP Reveal, you can instantly inspect list items, duplicate existing items, extract URLs or API paths, and analyze all item fields in a searchable Fluent-style dialog — all without leaving the page.
+With SP Reveal, you can instantly inspect list items, duplicate existing items, extract URLs or API paths, and analyze all item fields in a searchable Fluent‑style dialog — all without leaving the page.

 ### 🔍 Key Features